Norfolk Southern Railway: Labor history

+Norfolk Southern reached early agreements with four major rail unions ahead of the start of national bargaining in 2024, covering pay, benefits, and work rules.
 A labor dispute between Norfolk Southern Railway and railway workers began in 2019.
 In September 2022, the union and companies involved tentatively agreed to a deal, but it was rejected by a majority of the union's members.
 In late 2022, Congress intervened to prevent a strike by passing the tentative deal into law.

 Norfolk Southern was the first railroad to offer paid sick leave to all employees.
 In May 2023, Norfolk Southern agreed to provide up to seven paid sick days per year to employees, meeting one of the workforce demands that nearly led to a nation-wide rail strike in December 2022.
 On December 6, 2022, Norfolk Southern announced a new service-and-growth plan to maintain its train crew levels during downturns.
 In 2024, an investor group led an effort to remove Alan Shaw as CEO and replaced seven directors on the company's board.
 Labor was divided on the issue, which led to a proxy battle ahead of an annual shareholder meeting.
 Unions criticized investors' plans to replace Shaw and implement an industry operating model known as Precision Scheduled Railroading, saying such a model is "unrealistic."
 In the end, shareholders voted to keep Shaw as CEO, but voted in three new directors.

 Norfolk Southern Railway Police

 Norfolk Southern Railway maintains the Norfolk Southern Police Department, a private railroad police force, to enforce laws and investigate incidents involving the company's property.
 Based in Atlanta, it operates in 22 states with special agents to protect employees, the public, company property, and freight.
 Officers receive state-mandated training to maintain certification, along with annual training provided by the department.
 The department's Police Communications Center, also in Atlanta, coordinates responses to potential threats or incidents across the railroad's 20,000 miles of track.
 The department runs a program, "Protect the Line," that encourages citizens and employees to report suspicious activity.

-Critics have raised concerns about conflicts of interest, as these officers are employed by the railroad and may prioritize protecting corporate interests over public safety.
-In 2023, an accident involving a Norfolk Southern train in Georgia severely injured Charlotte Cleary, a 14-year-old girl.
-This case became central to growing calls for reform and increased independent oversight of railroad policing practices.

 In November 2024, shots were fired at Norfolk Southern Railway police officers as they investigated a burglary in Chicago.
 The officers were unharmed, and the suspects fled.